JuliaLang/julia/doc/src/manual/profile.md

 function print(io::IO = STDOUT, data = fetch(); kwargs...)
 ```

-Let's first discuss the two first arguments and then later all the different possible keyword arguments:
+Let's first discuss the two positional arguments, and later the keyword arguments:

-  * The first argument `io` allows you to save the results to a buffer, e.g. a file, but the default is to print to `STDOUT`
+  * `io` -- Allows you to save the results to a buffer, e.g. a file, but the default is to print to `STDOUT`
     (the console).
-  * The second argument `data` contains the data you want to analyze; by default that is obtained from [`Profile.fetch()`](@ref),
+  * `data` -- Contains the data you want to analyze; by default that is obtained from [`Profile.fetch()`](@ref),
     which pulls out the backtraces from a pre-allocated buffer.
 For example, if you want to profile
     the profiler, you could say: